 Research has shown that people who gossip a lot have very high levels of aggression, anxiety, or are immensely unhappy.
 They gossip more than others because they want to feel superior even though they are extremely insecure about themselves.
 They aren’t, in fact, confident in themselves.

 People who are jealous of you could try to ruin your reputation by spreading false rumors or making negative comments about you to others.
+They try to create an environment of distrust, animosity, and bitterness among your inner circle by using everyone’s vulnerability as leverage.
 Jealous people are often non-confrontational.
 They may even come across as super-friendly; they fight their fight against you underhandedly.
 They will downplay your achievements, spread malicious gossip about you, or just talk crap regarding you behind your back.

 6. They Are Very Competitive

 As we mentioned before, it is a jealous person’s nature to try to outdo you in every way possible.
 They want to steal all the glory – not because they think that you don’t deserve it, but because they know you do and this makes them feel inadequate.
+They harbor a rivalry against you.
 Due to this, they are extremely competitive (1), especially if it is at the workplace.
 They will go to any lengths to exceed the efforts you make.

 While it could be extremely tempting to confront them, you need to refuse to make the competition unhealthy.
 Refusing to be a part of their cat and mouse game will make them less likely to try to compete with you.
 Do your best to foster an environment of cooperation and collaboration instead of competing.